|

 even you know that your opening remark was…slightly

 out-of-character?"
-Hitler added.
+Hitler said.

 89.